How Pixar's cartoon cheese led to a smarter view of science

 Not everyone, of course, falls for the bright lights.
 Iwasa enjoyed her exposure to Hollywood, but says she's happy in a university setting.

-When she arrived in Hollywood, Iwasa dove into a 10-week fast-track course in Autodesk Maya, a 3D computer graphics software used by animation studios such as Disney and Pixar.
+When she arrived in Hollywood, Iwasa dove into a 10-week fast-track course in Autodesk Maya.
 Classes at the Gnomon School of Visual Effects ran from 9 a.m. to 5 p.m. every day, starting with the basics of the software and progressing to more difficult subjects.

 Culture shock hit hard.

 At 27, she was the oldest student by far.
 She was also the only woman.
 But the laid-back style of Hollywood creative types was the toughest challenge.
-Iwasa was used to the grinds she met in medical school, not the easygoing types she now shared a classroom with.
+Iwasa was used to the grinds she met in medical school, not the easygoing types with whom she now shared a classroom.

 She felt, she says, like an alien.
 Still, she found her classmates to be welcoming and friendly.
 Most importantly, she found Hollywood had tools no lab had ever thought of using before.

 For years Iwasa has been trying to fund an animation of the HIV life cycle entirely at a molecular scale.
-Researchers from five different universities lend her their knowledge and expertise, each of a different aspect of HIV.
+Researchers from five different universities are lending her their knowledge and expertise, each of a different aspect of HIV.
 The animations will show how all the different molecules fit together.

-At a conference on graphics and visualisation, she ended up by chance sitting near a bunch of artists and engineers from Pixar, the studio that made "Ratatouille."
-So she struck up a conversation about the image that changed her career, the hunk of cheese.
+At a conference on graphics and visualization, she ended up by chance sitting near a bunch of artists and engineers from Pixar.
+So she struck up a conversation about the image from "Ratatouille" that changed her career: the hunk of cheese.

 "They talked about how difficult it was to render that cheese.
 And I felt vindicated."
-Iwasa said.
+Iwasa says.
 "I knew that was something I should be appreciating."

 Rebooting the Reef: CNET dives deep into how tech can help save Australia's Great Barrier Reef.